JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 <br />

-## Visual Annotation
+## Visual NER Annotation

-Annotating text included in image documents (e.g., scanned documents) is a common usecase in many verticals but comes with several challenges.
+Annotating text included in image documents (e.g., scanned documents) is a common use case in many verticals but comes with several challenges.
 With the <es>Visual NER</es> labeling config, we aim to ease the work of annotators by allowing them to select text from an image and assign the corresponding label to it.

-This feature is powered by <bl>Spark OCR</bl> library; hence a valid Spark OCR license is required to get access to it.
+This feature is powered by <bl>Visual NLP</bl> library; hence a valid [Visual NLP](/docs/en/ocr) license is required to get access to it.

 Here is how we can use it:

-1. Upload a valid <bl>Spark OCR</bl> license.
+1. Upload a valid <bl>[Visual NLP](/docs/en/ocr)</bl> license.
 See how to do this [here](/docs/en/alab/byol).
-2. Create a new project, specify a name for your project, add team members if necessary, and from the list of predefined templates (Default Project Configs) choose _Visual NER labeling_ under _PER-REGION_ content type.
+2. Create a new project, specify a name for your project, add team members if necessary, and from the list of predefined templates (Default Project Configs) choose `Visual NER Labeling` under **IMAGE** content type.
 3. Update the configuration if necessary.
-This might be useful if you want to use other labels than the currently defined ones.
-Click the _Save Config_ button.
+This might be useful if you want to use other labels than the default ones.
+Click the `Save Config` button.
 While saving the project, a confirmation dialog is displayed to ask if you want to deploy the OCR pipeline.
-Select _Yes_ from the confirmation dialog.
+Select `Yes` from the confirmation dialog.
-4. Import the tasks you want to annotate (images).
+4. Import the tasks you want to annotate (images or PDF documents).
 5. Start annotating text on top of the image by clicking on the text tokens, or by drawing bounding boxes on top of chunks or image areas.
 6. Export annotations in your preferred format.